kurpau/learningVue/notes.md

 > A Vue component needs to be "registered" so that Vue knows where to locate its implementation when it is encountered in a template.
 There are two ways to register components: global and local

 Components build **parent-child** relations and use **unidirectional** data flows for communications.
 If you want to pass data to a _sibling_/_neighbour_ component you should create a parent component of them and store data there. **There's is not other way!**

+## Slots

+Slots can be used to pass markup inside custom component's tags.
+They can also be named

+### Scoped Slots